 When I looked at the numbers, I did a double take.
 I noticed that the client goals related to family planning hadn’t changed much, but the client goals under abortion services had increased significantly...

-If Planned Parenthood really wanted to prevent abortions, they could simply stop selling them.
-But that would destroy their bottom line.
-Instead, they declare that the best way to reduce our national reliance on abortion is to increase our national reliance on birth control (which happens to be another Planned Parenthood revenue stream).
+If Planned Parenthood really wanted to prevent abortions they could simply stop selling them, but that would negatively affect their bottom line.
+Instead, they declare that the best way to reduce our national reliance on abortion is to increase our national reliance on birth control—which happens to be another Planned Parenthood revenue stream.
 What is the one thing, according to Planned Parenthood, that won't prevent abortion?
-Making it illegal (based on the vacuous assertion that millions of illegal abortions were already happening each year prior to Roe vs Wade, and tens of thousands of women were dying in the process).
+Making it illegal, based on the vacuous assertion that millions of illegal abortions were already happening each year prior to Roe vs Wade.
 This would all be laughable if the results were not so tragic.
-Though the list has disappeared from their website, their ideology remains the same.

 Planned Parenthood's conflict of interest notwithstanding, we are still left to ponder the question of birth control.
 Is contraception really the best way to prevent abortion?
 Would there actually be more abortions if Planned Parenthood didn't exist?
-As anyone who has opposed abortion in the public square can tell you, it is not uncommon to hear some variant of: if you really wanted to eliminate abortion, you'd be handing out condoms.
-Planned Parenthood declares on its website that each year, it prevents 612,000 unintended pregnancies.9 According to the Guttmacher Institute, 40% of unintended pregnancies are aborted.10 Do we say then that Planned Parenthood is preventing 244,800 abortions each year?
-No. Those are hypothetical saves.
-They pale in comparison to the 332,278 actual lives who were violently destroyed by Planned Parenthood.
+After all, Planned Parenthood declares on its website that it prevents 560,000 unintended pregnancies a year,9 and the Guttmacher Institute tells us that 40% of unintended pregnancies are aborted.10 Do we say then that Planned Parenthood is preventing a quarter-million abortions each year?
+We certainly do not!
+These are hypothetical saves; they pale in comparison to the millions of living human beings who've already been torn to pieces by Planned Parenthood.

-In a 2010 CDC report examining contraceptive use in the United Sates over the last 30 years, they reach this rather shocking conclusion:
+In a 2010 report examining contraceptive use in the United States over the last 30 years, the Centers for Disease Control (CDC) reaches this conclusion: